Jamal-Karim/Dungeon_Raid/README.md

 -   **`src/main/java/com/jamal_karim.dungeon/engine/`**
     -   **`Game.java`**: The central orchestrator.
 Handles game setup (team creation, player/CPU selection), manages the main game loop, and coordinates turns by interacting with `TurnManager` and `BattleContext`.
-    -   **`TurnManager.java`**: Responsible for determining the turn order of all active entities, processing each entity's turn, and managing the overall round progression.
+    -   **`TurnManager.java`**: Responsible for determining the turn order of all active entities, processing each entity's turn through `playNextTurn()`, and managing the overall round progression.
+It also tracks the last entity to act for testing purposes.
     -   **`BattleContext.java`**: Acts as the shared knowledge base for the current battle.
 It holds references to all active entities, teams, the graveyard of defeated entities, and provides utility methods for finding targets (e.g., `findLowestHealthEnemy`).
     -   **`CombatLogger.java`**: A utility class dedicated to handling all console output related to combat events.
 It abstracts away `System.out.println` calls from the core game logic, making the code cleaner and easier to manage.